Paradox456/Echelon/Echelon/README.md

 - Kept same structure
 - Making chatbot funtional and try to debug
 - Added payment tiers to my frontend
-- **Next Steps:** Add OAuth for the buttons and make the buttons functional
+- **Next Steps:** Add OAuth for the buttons and make the buttons functional, also make the payment plan buttons functional